 Prior to being named Acting Director of Aviation, Mark was Deputy Director of Aviation for Operations and Facilities since 2000.
 As Deputy Director, Mr. Gale led a group of managers directing the day-to-day critical airport functions, including all airport operations, and maintenance, safety/security, information technology, engineering design and construction.
 From 1996 to 2000, he served as the Airport's Operations Manager before being appointed Deputy Director.
 Mr. Gale originally began his career at the Airport in 1985 as an intern.
 After graduation, he returned to the Airport in early 1989 and has held a variety of positions during his tenure.

 Mark holds a Bachelor’s degree in Aeronautical Studies from Embry-Riddle Aeronautical University.
 He is an accredited member in the American Association of Airport Executives (AAAE) and also serves on AAAE’s Board of Directors.
-Additionally, Mark currently serves on the Board of Directors for the Aviation Council of Pennsylvania, as well as the Philadelphia Convention and Visitors Bureau’s Board of Directors Executive Committee and the U.S. Travel Board of Directors.
+Additionally, Mark currently serves on the Board of Directors for Airports Council International - North America, the Philadelphia Convention and Visitors Bureau, and the U.S. Travel Association.

 CHRISTINE DERENICK-LOPEZ, Chief of Staff

 Christine Derenick-Lopez is the Chief of Staff at Philadelphia International Airport.
 Christine is responsible for overseeing the Airport's Marketing and Public Affairs unit, legislative affairs, strategic initiatives and serving as liaison to the City Law Department as well as assisting the CEO in a variety of Airport functions.
 She has more than 20 years of progressive public sector experience in human resources.
-Christine is currently serving as Philadelphia SHRM President.
+Christine is past president of Philadelphia SHRM.
 She also serves on the Hotel, Restaurant, Travel & Tourism Board, Philadelphia Academies Inc., as well as Airports Council International-North America/HR Steering Committee.
 Christine earned her BS degree in Business Administration from Mansfield University and has been Professional Human Resources certified since 1999.

 KEITH J. BRUNE, Deputy Director, Operations and Facilities